By Camille Bello – Venezuelan journalist

 Due to the lack of law and order, many of these crimes are left unrecorded and unpunished.
 More than 3 million Venezuelans are searching for food in rubbish bins, that’s one in ten.
 The minimum monthly wage is equivalent of 25USD; the cost of a monthly supply of food for a family of 4 stands at around 137USD at the black market rate.
 Everyday life no longer exists in Venezuela, people live in a movie of terror and suspense.
 The recently introduced plan of the regime pretends to re-write the constitution.

 But the Venezuelan streets sense how the final chapter of the saga is taking place, “this is the last chance to revoke the ‘dictadura’ or we will succumb to Communism”, a friend told me.
 The country screams for change, and despite the Bolivarian delusional fantasy that continues to exist in the minds of its fanatics, the country bleeds with unrest and conviction.
 And what about me?
 I am a member of that diaspora of almost 3 million Venezuelans that ran away from the policies and terror imposed by ‘el Chavismo’.
 I, like so many others, ran away from kidnappings, murders, corruption, ran away from insecurity and street-long lines to buy food.
 I ran away because my liberty was too scarred.
 I wrote this article while living in a foreign country, away from my family and from my beloved Venezuela.
 I am part of a young, politicised generation that will weave and shape the very fabric of society.
 Do we owe this new awakening to Chávez?
 We definitely do, but it does not come with a thank-you card.

-Camille Bello is a freelance writer, journalist and translator based in France
+Camille Bello is a Venezuelan journalist based in France

 The views expressed in opinion articles published on euronews do not represent our editorial position